jaspector

 Fees are due at submittal; if submitted electronically, payment is due upon invoice receipt.
 Fees are non-refundable.

-How to Schedule
+How to schedule

-Typical inspection sequence: Typical sequence: footing, foundation, rough-in and frame, insulation, power and gas, and final inspections.
+Typical sequence: Typical sequence: footing, foundation, rough-in and frame, insulation, power and gas, and final inspections.
 All subcontract work must be approved before certificate of occupancy processing.

-Do I need a building permit in Columbia, SC?
+01 Do I need a building permit in Columbia, SC?

 The city publishes permit applications for residential construction, electrical, mechanical, gas, plumbing, roofing, addressing, curb cuts, land disturbance, zoning permits, signs, fences and accessory structures.

-How much does a building permit cost in Columbia, SC?
+02 How much does a building permit cost in Columbia, SC?

+Building permit fees in Columbia, SC are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Zoning permit minimum $5 (single-family residential); commercial building $50 minimum.
 Fees are calculated as: Mixed.
 Zoning and development review fees are flat or square-foot based; commercial building and trade permit fees are valuation-based..
 Plan check fee: 30% of building permit fee for third review; general first-review plan check percentage not clearly stated.

-How do I apply for a building permit in Columbia, SC?
+03 How do I apply for a building permit in Columbia, SC?

-1. Verify the parcel is located within City of Columbia limits and confirm the Richland County portion if needed.
+To apply for a building permit in Columbia, SC, follow these steps: 1.
+Verify the parcel is located within City of Columbia limits and confirm the Richland County portion if needed.
 2. Determine the permit type and download the correct application or checklist from the City of Columbia permit applications page.
 3. Submit through the Tyler EnerGov Self Service Portal or at the Development Center, including plans and trade-specific forms.
 4. If applying as a homeowner acting as contractor, include the city homeowner affidavit.
 5. Respond to plan review comments or special-inspection requirements if the project triggers them.
 6. Pay required fees after review approval and before permit issuance.
 7. Post the permit and schedule inspections through the portal; the Building Official issues the certificate of occupancy after final approvals.

-How long does it take to get a building permit in Columbia, SC?
+04 How long does it take to get a building permit in Columbia, SC?

-How do I schedule a building inspection in Columbia, SC?
+05 How do I schedule a building inspection in Columbia, SC?

-Other cities in Richland County
+Other jurisdictions in Richland County.

-View all Richland County jurisdictions →
+All Richland County jurisdictions →